m417z/ntdoc/descriptions/file_basic_information.md

 ---

-Structure is also avaiable in *Microsoft DDK*.
+Structure is also available in *Microsoft DDK*.

 # Documented by